 The pain of the epidural placement should not be a reason to not get the epidural.
 Be sure to talk with your provider if you have more questions about your specific needs and circumstances surrounding the epidural.

-Ok, now that we’ve talked about that tiny part of labor — can we have a chat about the whole thing.
 The fact that labor can be confusing, exciting but also downright scary?
 I want you to feel confident in the labor room.
 That’s why I created The Online Prenatal Class for Couples.
 In just a few hours (3) you can be prepared for your confident hospital birth.
-The class is fun and starts at just $35.

-And, if you’re not quite sure you’re ready for that whole thing, check out my free prenatal class.
+Want to do a vibe check before diving into the whole thing with me? — check out my free labor pro tips.
 It’s your first step toward getting in the driver’s seat of your birth.

 - About the Author